top of page

 All information on accelerating applications for a settlement permit through action for failure to act.

-Permanent residence for self-employed
+Permanent residence card for EU citizens

 All information about the permanent residence card and the right of permanent residence for EU citizens and family members.

-Permanent residence: EU permanent residence permit
+2. Permanent residence: EU permanent residence permit

 Strictly separate from the settlement permit is the so-called EU long-term residence permit ( Section 9a of the Residence Act ), which is also a permanent residence permit and the best existing residence permit in Germany.
-The EU long-term residence permit is a permanent residence permit based on the European Long-Term Residence Directive.
-However, the EU long-term residence permit does not allow for residence throughout Europe.
+The EU long-term residence permit is a permanent residence permit based on the European Permanent Residence Directive.
+However, the EU long-term residence permit does not permit residence throughout Europe.
 However, the EU long-term residence permit can be recognized in other European countries.
 Further information can be found in our guide to the EU long-term residence permit .

-Permanent residence: EU permanent residence card
+3. Permanent residence: EU permanent residence card

-When considering permanent residence rights in Germany, the EU Permanent Residence Card is also relevant.
-It can be issued to EU citizens and their family members.
-The issuance of the EU Permanent Residence Card is governed by the Freedom of Movement Act (FreizügG/EU) and not the Residence Act.
-Despite their similarity in name, the EU Permanent Residence Card should not be confused with the EU Permanent Residence Permit.
+When considering permanent residence rights in Germany, the EU permanent residence card is also relevant.
+It can be issued to EU citizens and their family members .
+The issuance of the EU permanent residence card is governed by the Freedom of Movement Act (FreizügG/EU) and not the Residence Act.
+Despite their similarity in name, the EU permanent residence card should not be confused with the EU permanent residence permit.

-FAQ on settlement permits
+4. FAQ on settlement permits

 What is the difference between a settlement permit and a residence permit?

-The settlement permit and the residence permit are both German residence titles.
+The settlement permit and the residence permit are both German residence permits.
 Unlike the residence permit, however, the settlement permit entitles you to permanent residence and offers numerous other benefits.
 The settlement permit should not be confused with the European freedom of establishment.

 What is the difference between a permanent residence permit and a settlement permit?